 How to Optimize your Website for the Heating and Air Conditioning Industry

 SEO is not one or two fixes, it is a culmination of hundreds of ranking signals that Google’s algorithm processes to determine where your website should rank for certain search phrases.
-Going through a process of improving these elements can dramatically cause your website to increase the number of times your website will show up in search results and raise the exposure it gets by being higher in the rankings.
+Going through a process of improving these elements can dramatically cause your website to increase the number of times it will show up in search results and raise the exposure it gets by being higher in the rankings.

-Two hundred ranking factors and hundreds of variations for each is sometimes to much to think about.
+Hundreds of ranking factors and endless numbers of variations for each is sometimes too much to think about.
 As you are considering each improvement to your AC Repair website keep in mind these three factors.

 Use these as guiding principles as the work is being performed.
 Google sees these three principles as the ultimate defining goal of Quality for all of its ranking factors.